Embezzlement: Versus larceny

-Embezzlement is not always a form of theft or an act of stealing, since those definitions specifically deal with taking something that does not belong to the perpetrators.
+Embezzlement is not always a form of theft or an act of stealing per se, since those definitions specifically deal with taking something that does not belong to the perpetrators.
 Instead, embezzlement is, more generically, an act of deceitfully secreting assets by one or more persons that have been entrusted with such assets.
 The persons entrusted with such assets may or may not have an ownership stake in such assets.

 Embezzlement differs from larceny in three ways.
 First, in embezzlement, an actual conversion must occur; second, the original taking must not be trespassory, and third, in penalties.
 To say that the taking was not trespassory is to say that the persons performing the embezzlement had the right to possess, use or access the assets in question, and that such persons subsequently secreted and converted the assets for an unintended or unsanctioned use.
 Conversion requires that the secretion interfere with the property, rather than just relocate it.
 As in larceny, the measure is not the gain to the embezzler, but the loss to the asset stakeholders.
 An example of conversion is when a person logs checks in a check register or transaction log as being used for one specific purpose and then explicitly uses the funds from the checking account for another and completely different purpose.

 When embezzlement occurs as a form of theft, distinguishing between embezzlement and larceny can be tricky.
 Making the distinction is particularly difficult when dealing with misappropriations of property by employees.
 To prove embezzlement, the state must show that the employee had possession of the goods "by virtue of his or her employment"; that is, that the employee had formally delegated authority to exercise substantial control over the goods.
 Typically, in determining whether the employee had sufficient control the courts will look at factors such as the job title, job description and the particular operational practices of the firm or organization.
 For example, the manager of a shoe department at a department store would likely have sufficient control over the store's inventory (as head of the shoe department) of shoes; that if they converted the goods to their own use they would be guilty of embezzlement.
 On the other hand, if the same employee were to steal cosmetics from the cosmetics department of the store, the crime would not be embezzlement but larceny.
 For a case that exemplifies the difficulty of distinguishing larceny and embezzlement see State v.
 Weaver, 359 N.C.
 246; 607 S.E.2d 599 (2005).